willhaslett/covid-19-growth/README.md

   13037 2020-03-14   52  Virgin Islands, U.S.      1
   ```

 * A caution about using the US data below the national level.
 Reporting regions have been evolving over time.
-As shown in the figure below, the makeup of overall US data beetween
+As shown in the figure below, the makeup of overall US data between
 counties and states has been shifting toward the state level.
 It's unclear on 2020-03-15 how this will play out.
   ![](.us_cases.png)